itsAniketChavan/The-Maze-Game/README.md

 D] Scalability: The maze generation and solving algorithms are designed to be scalable, allowing for mazes of varying sizes and complexities.

-Usage
+### Usage -

-Run the Game:
+## Play  the Game:

-Open the index.html file in a web browser to start the game.
+Click the link above provided.

-Navigate Through the Maze:
+## Navigate Through the Maze:
-Use arrow keys or [custom controls] to navigate through the generated maze.
+Use arrow keys to navigate through the generated maze.

-Challenge Yourself:
+## Challenge Yourself:
 Attempt to solve the maze or let the implemented graph algorithm find the solution for you.

-Graph Algorithms
+## Graph Algorithms
 The project incorporates the following graph algorithm(s):

-[Algorithm Name]: Brief description of the algorithm and how it is applied in the context of maze generation or solving.
+ : Brief description of the algorithm and how it is applied in the context of maze generation or solving.

 [Another Algorithm]: (If applicable) Describe any additional graph algorithms used.